tokenika/eosfactory/README.md

 [EOSFactory](http://eosfactory.io/) is a Python-based [EOS](https://eos.io) smart-contract development & testing framework, created by [Tokenika](https://tokenika.io).

-The goal is to achieve a similar functionality to Ethereum's [Truffle Framework](http://truffleframework.com/).

 With a single command-line interface you can create a private testnet and then compile, test and deploy EOS smart-contracts.

 All of this using simple yet powerful [Python3](https://www.python.org/) syntax.